 Albizia Assassins Program

-Albizia (Falcataria moluccana) is one of the most notorious invasive trees in Hawai’i.
+Introduced to Hawai’i in 1904, albizia (Falcataria moluccana) has become one of the most notorious invasive trees in the state.
 The incredibly fast-growing tree has cost millions of dollars to residents, utilities, and agencies on the Big Island alone, and poses a serious threat to those who live under its weak limbs.
-BIISC provides training and support to community associations, boards, neighborhood watch groups, and concerned residents that want to address albizia in their neighborhoods.
-A key component of training is hazard assessment: evaluating whether a tree is safe to control chemically, or should be removed by a licensed arborist.
-We also provide online, in-person, and hands-on trainings in how to properly use herbicide to effectively treat an albizia tree of any size.